12 Best Scuba Regulators in 2025 | Complete Buyer’s Guide

 You’re the type of person who only wants the best, and you don’t mind paying for it as long as it’s a known commodity with a trusted reputation for performance and safety.
 The good news is that Aqualung has the Leg3nd Elite regulator.
 The bad news is you’re only going to need one.

-A dive industry leader, Aqualung consistently manufactures regulators that meet and exceed the needs of all divers from the new novice diver to the salty veteran, and the Leg3nd Elite is no different.
+A dive industry leader, Aqualung consistently manufactures regulators that meet and exceed the needs of all divers from the novice diver to the salty veteran, and the Leg3nd Elite is no different.
 This is the Cadillac of regulators.

 Specs & Features